 [Return to the Main Civil War page]

-[Return to the Importance]
+[Return to the Civil War importance page ]

 [Biographies] [Campaign] [Causes] [Emancipation] [Families and youth] [Fiscal policy] [Formations and units] [Law] [Railroads] [Reconstruction] [Slavery] [Uniforms] [Weaponry]